Roland Micro Cube GX Portable Guitar Modeling Amplifier 3W (Discontinued)

 If you’re looking for a compact practice amp, it really is hard to beat the Roland Micro Cube GX.

-This amp comes loaded with a model for every situation, and weighs in at just six pounds.
+It comes loaded with an amp model for every situation, and weighs in at just six pounds.

-This small and lightweight amp features a 2W amplifier section that drives a 5" speaker, so don't expect it to be loud, but it does have enough volume for solo practice.
+This small and lightweight amp features a 3W amplifier section that drives a 5" speaker, so don't expect it to be loud, but it does have enough volume for solo practice.